MOTFLO/hangman/hangman/README.md

 ask_for_input()
 ```
 # Milestone 4
-### In milestone 4 has been implemented the Object Oriented Programming (OOP) to create a game class Hangman, where have been implemented the following taks:
+### In milestone 4 has been implemented the Object Oriented Programming (OOP), creating a game class Hangman, covering the following taks:
 * How to create and initialise a class
 * Creating methods for running the checks
-* Defining what happens if the letter is in the word
+* Defining what happens if the letter is in the word in "check_guess" method
-* Defining what happens if letter in NOT in the word
+* Defining what happens if letter in NOT in the word in "check_guess" method

 ## How to create and initialize a class
 ```